Skip to content

 On my last day visiting Bombolulu Workshops in late 2018 I happened to share a Tuk Tuk with Jemimah Kutata.
 I had seen Jemimah on previous trips to Bombolulu, but up until that point I didn't know her story.
 Jemimah has worked with the Association for the Physically Disabled of Kenya's coast branch in Mombasa for 19 years, holding the title of 'Micro-finance Co-ordinator' for the past 7 years.
 In her role she is responsible for managing over 4000 persons with disabilities, supervising 4 business advisors, training clients on business start-up and growth and running the administration of the office.
+I was instantly drawn to this charismatic and passionate woman and decided to interview Jemimah to find out more about her work, personal life and advocacy for women with disabilities.

 1. What projects does APDK run and why are they so important?